Omaha slayings suspect won't fight return to Nebraska

 The Omaha World-Herald reports that 46-year-old John Dalton Jr. waived his right to an extradition hearing Thursday in Jackson, Tennessee, where he was captured Wednesday.

-Dalton is charged with first-degree murder in the killings of 70-year-old John Dalton Sr. and 65-year-old Jean Dalton in their Omaha home Tuesday.
+Dalton is charged with first-degree murder in the killings of 70-year-old John Dalton Sr. and 65-year-old Jean Dalton on Tuesday.
 His 18-year-old niece, Leonna Dalton-Phillip, was also killed.

 Court records don't list an attorney who can speak on Dalton's behalf.

-Records show Dalton was charged with second-degree murder — but acquitted — in the September 1998 fatal shooting of his wife, Shannon Dalton.
-Dalton then also fled to Tennessee and was captured within days.
+Records show Dalton pleaded guilty to manslaughter in the 1998 shooting of his wife, Shannon Dalton.
+He went to prison and was paroled in 2010.
+Authorities say he also fled to Tennessee within days of that shooting.